sjsjcezar/Vote-Me-Not/README.md

+# Note: This game was originally developed for PC.
+A mobile port was made purely for compliance reasons.
+Some features may not translate perfectly—thanks for your understanding! 🙏

 # 🗳️ Vote Me Not!
 [Demo]

 **Vote Me Not!** is a **2D Satirical Political MOBILE Game** where players take on the role of a moral arbiter, deciding which politicians should run for office—or be sent packing.
 In a world full of flawed candidates, questionable policies, and suspicious smiles, it's up to *you* to sift through the nonsense and determine who's fit to lead.